CVRL/Forensic-Iris-Image-Synthesis/README.md

 <figure>
   <img src="./teaser.png" style="width:100%">
   <figcaption>Figure 1: Synthesis of PMI-conditioned same- and different-identity forensic iris images, with a desired iris image quality (controlled by matching the ISO quality metrics), and with the desired genuine/impostor score distributions (mimicking score distributions obtained for authentic forensic samples).</figcaption>

+## Contents
+* Preprocessing code for the PURE dataset is in src/preprocessing/PURE
+* Training code is in src/train.py
+* Testing code is in src/test.py